Gill-Bates/thelinuxtoolbox/04_fail2ban.md

 ## Setup
 ### Create the `jail.local`
 ***Replace `<yourpublicip>` with your own IP.
 Don't remove the `/32` at the end!***

-Open the editor with `nano /etc/fail2ban/jail.local``
+Open the editor with `nano /etc/fail2ban/jail.local`.
+Copy & Paste the following code:
 ```
 ### The Baseline
 Copy & Paste this code